Tricon2-Elf/AI-Space/README.md

 - Scripts: Contains a number of Python scripts for converting AI Sp@ce specific formats into more modern formats like converting DXG->GLTF and DSS->PNG and so on.
 - OldTools: Contains a number of tools in Java and Ruby that I have found over the last few months from previous efforts
 - Documentation: Contains what documentation I have been able to find over the last few months to help with this effort.

+This repo is meant as a one stop shop for all scripts and projects related to AI Sp@ce so feel free to commit any changes, new scripts or information